Customer Satisfaction Score: How happy are your customers?

 The score is the difference between the promoters and the detractors.

-According to Gartner, it’s a metric that enables service organisations to account for the ease of customer interaction and resolution during a request.
+According to Gartner, it’s a metric that enables service organizations to account for the ease of customer interaction and resolution during a request.

 It’s measured by asking the customer if they agree with the following statement-